digitalhabitat/gardenbot/systems/localization-sysytem/gnss-rtk/usb-gnss-setup.md

 ### Q1.
 How do you find the NTRIP Mount point for Automatic Cells or Single Sites?

-1. The service provide may have a number of resources such as a tables specifying the connection details or and interactive map of the CORs Network.
+1. The service provide may have a number of resources such as a table specifying the connection details or an interactive map of Sites a part of the CORs Network.
 2. With a given **IP address** and **Port** you can use `str2str -in ntrip://<ip>:<port>` to return a **Source Table** with the 2nd data field specifying the mount point.
 [For more info see](https://software.rtcm-ntrip.org/wiki/STR)
 3. There are also several tools that enable you browse the available mount points on such as http://monitor.use-snip.com/  or [srctblbrows.exe](https://www.rtklib.com/prog/manual_2.4.2.pdf#page=85)